The Nest Developer program provides all the tools you need to design, develop, market, and launch your Works with Nest product.

 When you register for the Nest Developer program we'll ask you to agree to our Developer Program Terms of Service.

-When you're ready to launch your product, you'll submit your Works with Nest product for review.
-Our review guidelines are available to ensure that your product provides a great user experience and uses the Nest brand assets properly.
+When you're ready to launch your product, you'll submit your Works with Nest client for review.
+Our product review guidelines are available to ensure that your overall product provides a great user experience and uses the Nest brand assets properly.

 We'll also conduct a Marketing review to check that you're promoting your Works with Nest product in compliance with our policies.

-After you pass product and marketing review, you can launch your product as an official Works with Nest partner.
+After you pass product and marketing review, you can launch your product as an official Works with Nest integration.